 Anatomy & Background

-Tendinitis is most often caused by an overuse, repetitive strain injury.
-Other high risk activities that can lead to the development of wrist tendinitis include:sfx
+Tendinitis is most often caused by overuse and repetitive strain injury.
+Other high-risk activities that can lead to the development of wrist tendinitis include:

 - Participating in athletic activities that can strain the wrist and hand, like tennis and gymnastics.

 - Repetitive strain injuries at work.